dogtagpki/jss/samples/CapabilitiesList/README.md

-Capabilities
+CapabilitiesList
 ========================================

 Overview
 ========================================

-**Capabilities** has a Java application to list the capabilities of the "Mozilla-JSS" provider and other installed providers
+**CapabilitiesList** has a Java application to list the capabilities of the "Mozilla-JSS" provider and other installed providers

 Dependencies